UMGZ 16x13x5 [M4] GZ / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment or very modern machines.
+- Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: